 If the project manager feels that the work isn’t reasonable or achievable, how will the rest of the team members feel?

 A successful project manager has the ability to understand the organization’s priorities, translate those values to their project team, and connect how they relate to individual projects and tasks.
 These project managers also work with the team on the strategies to achieve that vision.

 To meet the deadlines, due dates and to keep the project on schedule, the project manager should be positive about the work at hand, helping the whole team to achieve.

 Balancing positivity with reality about the risk and issues takes intuition and experience, which takes us to the next point:

 This may sound obvious, but a good project manager can solve problems.
-And better yet, they’re empowered to solve problems.
+And better yet, they’re empowered to solve project management challenges.
 Basic problem solving will involve these five steps.